-Everybody knows about the infamous Lipton dunk over 7’2 Fred Weis now but when it happened nobody in the United States did.
-That’s hard to believe considering we live in a social media world now where a dunk can go viral and accumulate millions of views, likes, shares and retweets just minutes after it happens.
+Everybody knows about Vince Carter’s infamous Lipton dunk over 7’2″ Fred Weis now, but when it happened, nobody in the United States did.
+That’s hard to believe considering we now live in a social media world where a dunk can go viral and accumulate millions of views, likes, shares, and retweets just minutes after it happens.
 But this was long before Vine, Instagram, Twitter, even YouTube and before the Olympics were shown on a bunch of channels.
-So NBC, who had exclusive rights to Olympic footage, had to pick and choose what was being shown and what would have to be shown the next day as a delayed aired event.
-The Team USA game vs France would not air until the next afternoon but that morning, during the local Houston NBC news, they decided to show the dunk and I was lucky enough to have a VCR ready to record (back then having an empty vhs tape in the VCR ready for highlights was a must).
+Back then, NBC, who had exclusive rights to Olympic footage, had to pick and choose what was being shown and what would have to be shown the next day as a delayed aired event.
+The Team USA game vs France was picked as one of those delayed events.

+Oblivious to the results of the game, I woke up early the morning after and turned on the local Houston NBC news to see how bad my morning commute was going to be.
+They ended up showing the dunk as the Highlight of the Day and I was lucky enough to have a VCR ready to record (back then having an empty vhs tape in the VCR ready for highlights was a must).

-Next thing I know the IOC (Olympic Committee) was sending me a cease and desist letter basically saying we have a big ass deal worth millions with NBC and if you don’t take this clip off your tiny ass site we will sue your ass.
+Next thing I knew, the IOC (Olympic Committee) was sending me a cease and desist letter basically saying we have a big ass deal worth millions with NBC and if you don’t take this clip off your tiny ass site we will sue your ass.

 I was allowed to keep the images up on the site as long as I credited the IOC (above) but the video had to go.

-Within a year, the footage, including newer and better angles, was everywhere and by the time YouTube came around, it was a pointless battle for them to try to remove the footage.
+Within a year, the footage, including newer and better angles, was everywhere.
+And by the time YouTube came around, it was a pointless battle for them to try to remove the footage.

-Here we are on the 16th anniversary of the dunk and I can freely post as many videos of this dunk as I want and not have to worry about a phone call from the IOC and I also don’t have to worry about my wife accidentally taping over my Michael Jordan games with the latest episodes of Party of Five (although I still have a crush on Jennifer Love Hewitt).
+Here we are on the 16th anniversary of the dunk and I can freely post as many videos of this dunk as I want and not have to worry about a phone call from the IOC.
+I also don’t have to worry about my wife accidentally taping over my Michael Jordan games with the latest episodes of Party of Five (although I still have a crush on Jennifer Love Hewitt).